adamhassel/schellydule/README.md

 ![Wiring diagram](wiring.png?raw=true "Wiring")

+If you don't want or need to disable/enable the schedules with a switch, you can omit the "Line" connection into the "SW" port.
+You can control this with a web hook manually however you want, but I find it convenient that there's a physical switch right next to my pool pump, that allows me to override schedules...

 I'll leave getting the Shelly connected to your Wifi (and making sure you have WiFi coverage in your pump room) as an exercise forthe reader.